rsksmart/devportal-1.0/tutorials/ethereum-devs/truffle-test.md

 render_features: "custom-terminals"
 ---

-In this tutorial, I will show you step-by-step how create and run tests in smart contracts using Truffle framework connected to a RSK local node.
+In this tutorial, I will show you step-by-step how to create and run tests in smart contracts using Truffle framework connected to an RSK local node.

 # Overview